Should you be using Facebook to grow your training business? In today’s blog, we’ll take a look at the pros and cons.

-Recent stats suggest that Fridays are the best day for engagement on Facebook but you might find that another day and time is better for your business, depending on the demographic of your likers.
+Recent stats suggest that Wednesdays are the best day for engagement on Facebook but you might find that another day and time is better for your business, depending on the demographic of your likers.

 When people do engage with your page, it’s important to respond quickly and professionally – answer messages as soon as possible, like or reply to comments, and make it clear that there’s a human being behind the page.
 I think this is especially important for training businesses as clients are looking for rapport with their trainers.

 You may reach a point when you want to consider boosting important posts or paying for Facebook ads, which can be carefully targeted to your high-value clients to make the most of your advertising budget.

 Hubspot has an excellent blog about creating Facebook ads that work.
 Many businesses agree that, once you get to grips with Facebook ads, they are incredibly effective.

 The ability to set up a group on Facebook is great news for freelance trainers.
 Creating a group is quick and easy – you can make it open to anyone, closed or even secret, so you decide whether you have an open-door policy to grow your network or whether you want to invite select members in for collaboration and networking.

 Facebook groups are free to create and run, and you are able to set the agenda.
 You might want to create a mastermind group, a group for associates, a networking group, a group for clients…the options are endless.
 Alternatively, you could join an existing group.
 I find that being active in groups, responding to questions and generally being recognised as someone who wants to support other people can be a good source of recommendations and referrals.